Healthy eating is important at any age. It gives your body the nutrients and energy it needs for good health.

 What does healthy eating mean?

-- A way of eating that meets your energy and nutrient needs and supports your physical, mental and emotional health.
+- Eating in a way that meets your energy and nutrient needs, and supports your physical and mental wellbeing.

 - Being able to shop for, buy and prepare a variety of healthy and affordable foods.